NBR (or NBI) is an index used to identify burned areas and measure burn severity.

 - NBR is sensitive to phenological cycles and characteristics — for example, vegetation or soil moisture before and after the fire.

-Use these NBR processing blocks from our marketplace:
+Use these NBR processing blocks from the marketplace: